firemodels/bot/Bundlebot/README.md

 ### Configure The Bundle Scripts,

-   1. cd to bot/Scripts and run the script `./update_repos.sh -m` to update repos .
+   1. cd to bot/Scripts and run the script `./update_repos.sh -m` to update the repos .
 The option `-m` makes sure each repo is set to the master branch before updating.
    2. For each repo, checkout the desired revision if the latest revision is not the revision you want to use to make the bundle.
    3. cd to bot/Bundlebot/release and run the script `MakeConfig.sh` .
 This script updates the two configuration scripts `config.sh` and `config.bat` by using